valory-xyz/open-autonomy/docs/guides/managing_packages.md

 cd my_agent
 ```

-If you explore the newly created `my_agent` directoy, you'll see it contains the following structure:
+If you explore the newly created `my_agent` directory, you'll see it contains the following structure:

 ```bash
 my_agent